Miguel Miramón: Siege of Queretaro

 Miramón now placed his support for a plan to destroy the Western besieging lines therefore providing a way to retreat if needed.
 Márquez was assigned to go to Mexico City to seek reinforcements.
-Miramón was assigned to provide a distraction and on March 22 he led an expedition down the valley, which captured a quantity of provisions.
+Miramón was assigned to provide a distraction and on 22 March he led an expedition down the valley, which captured a quantity of provisions.
 Márquez was able to depart during the night with 1200 horsemen and Miramón now became the leading general at Querétaro.

 After the Imperialists repulsed another Republican assault, leaving the latter with 2000 deaths, Miramón, during an award ceremony, took one of the medals and asked to decorate the Emperor for his conduct during the battle, which Maximilian accepted, and wore as the most valued of his decorations.

-On April 1 Miramón led a counterattack to the hill of San Gregorio, but lack of reinforcements left the attack without any decisive results.
+On 1 April Miramón led a counterattack to the hill of San Gregorio, but lack of reinforcements left the attack without any decisive results.

 As any news of Márquez failed to arrive, a mission was sent to Mexico City to see what happened.
 Miramón urged Maximilian to leave as well but, the latter chose to stay.
 The mission failed, and now leading officers outright urged surrender.

-The Imperialists now planned to fight their way out of Querétaro, and as preparation Miramón planned an attack on the Cimatario Hill on April 27, to which he advanced with 2000 men.
+The Imperialists now planned to fight their way out of Querétaro, and as preparation Miramón planned an attack on Cimatario Hill on 27 April, to which he advanced with 2000 men.
 The Imperialist repulsed the Republican forces, dispersing thousands and taking 500 prisoners, but the Imperialists squandered vital time planning their next move, and Republican reserves arrived to provide a defeat.

-The Imperialists now sought to break through the enemy lines and seek refuge in the ranges of Sierra Gorda, and possibly reach the coast.
-The movement was planned for May 15.
+The Imperialists now sought to break through the enemy lines and seek refuge in the ranges of the Sierra Gorda, and possibly reach the coast.
+The movement was planned for 15 May.

-Unfortunately for the Imperialists, before these plans were carried out they were betrayed by Colonel Miguel López, and on the night of May 14, he opened the gates of Querétaro to the Republican forces in exchange for a sum of gold.
+Unfortunately for the Imperialists, before these plans were carried out they were betrayed by Colonel Miguel López, and on the night of 14 May, he opened the gates of Querétaro to the Republican forces in exchange for a sum of gold.

 Surprised by enemy troops at night, Miramón fought back, and he was shot in the face, being carried by friendly forces to the house of a Querétaro physician, Dr. Licea, who then turned Miramón over to the Republicans.